rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 ### Re-exporting Names with `pub use`

-When we bring a name into scope with the `use` keyword, the name available in the new scope is private.
-To enable the code that calls our code to refer to that name as if it had been defined in that code’s scope, we can combine `pub` and `use`.
+When we bring a name into scope with the `use` keyword, the name is private to the scope into which we imported it.
+To enable code outside that scope to refer to that name as if it had been defined in that scope, we can combine `pub` and `use`.
 This technique is called _re-exporting_ because we’re bringing an item into scope but also making that item available for others to bring into their scope.

 Listing 7-17 shows the code in Listing 7-11 with `use` in the root module changed to `pub use`.